Germanunkol/trAInsported/Documentation.md

 **Passed Arguments:**

 - train: the train which has arrived at a position where passengers are waiting.
 Same as above (see ai.chooseDirection)
 - passengers: List of passengers which are at this position.
+Each passenger is a table containing:
+	- name: Name of the passenger
+	- destX: Destination of the passenger (X-coordinate)
+	- destY: Destination of the passenger (Y-coordinate)

 **Returns:**

-- Passenger name: The name of a passenger in the list who is to be picked up.
+- Passenger: The passenger in the list who is to be picked up. (i.e. passengers[1] or passengers[2])

 **Example:**

 		function ai.foundPassengers(train, passengers)
+			print("I'll pick up passenger: " .. passengers[1].name)
+			print("Taking him to: " .. passenger[1].destX .. ", " .. passenger[1].destY)
 			return passengers[1]
 		end